Causes of Bleeding in the Digestive Tract

-- Regular use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen.
+- Regular use of nonsteroidal anti-inflammatory drugs (NSAIDs).
+Examples are aspirin and ibuprofen.
 These medicines can irritate the stomach lining and cause an ulcer.

 - Inflammatory bowel disease.

 - Colon polyps or colorectal cancer, especially in older adults.
-It is important to identify and treat these as early as possible, because they may be life-threatening.
+It is important to find and treat these as early as possible.
+Without treatment, they may be life-threatening.

 - Frequently occurring hemorrhoids.
-People with hemorrhoids often do not seek treatment right away, resulting in chronic bleeding.
+People with hemorrhoids often don't seek treatment right away.
+They can have chronic bleeding as a result.

-- Esophagitis, which is irritation or inflammation of the esophagus (the tube that connects the throat to the stomach).
+- Esophagitis.
+This is irritation or inflammation of the esophagus (the tube that connects the throat to the stomach).

 - Hookworm and other parasites.
 These parasites feed upon blood from the intestinal wall.
-Significant blood loss can result if they are left untreated.
+If they aren't treated, they can cause a lot of blood loss.

 - Long-distance running (runner's anemia).
 People who regularly run long distances often have some type of bleeding in the digestive tract.